ezsystems/commerce-documentation/docs/guide/catalog/catalog_cookbook/extending_a_catalogfactory.md

 ## Extend the service class

 The extended service does the mapping for the Keyword Field Type.
-To simplify, the example the Keyword Field always uses the name `tags`.
+To simplify, in the example the Keyword Field always uses the name `tags`.
 An extended implementation could use the identifier of the Content item directly.

 ``` php
 <?php